MarcelloCavazza/concentrationhelp/README.md

 npm run start
 ```

--You can create, update and delete some tasks(to help you manage better your time)
+- You can create, update and delete some tasks(to help you manage better your time)
-*For each created tasks, the api will call another api to give you some *motivational quotes*
+- For each task created, the this API will call another API to give you some *motivational quotes*